FireWatch-ai/fireWatch/README.md

 # Local Moran

-Applying a local moran helps to reduce noise within the dataset
+Applying a local Moran helps to reduce noise within the dataset.

 ```
 w = libpysal.weights.Queen.from_dataframe(fishnet)